SushilGayke/Boto-3-AWS/Boto3-AWS.md

-# Steps to Execute the Script:
+# Steps to Execute the Scripts:

 1. **Ensure AWS CLI is configured**:
    ```bash